Statistics establish Harvard's discrimination against Asian-Americans

 John wrote here about the class action lawsuit that accuses Harvard of discriminating against Asian-Americans in admissions.
 The plaintiffs have moved for summary judgment, arguing that they should prevail based on facts not genuinely in dispute.

 One fact not genuinely in dispute is that Harvard’s own researchers found statistical evidence that the University’s undergraduate application process discriminates against Asian-Americans.
 In 2013, the Harvard Office of Institutional Research found that Asian-Americans would comprise 43.4 percent of the admitted class if they were judged purely on their academic merit.
+Asian-American representation at Harvard is only about half that number.

 No college I know of judges all applicants purely on their academic merit, and it’s not race discrimination to consider other factors.
-However, Harvard’s researchers found that Asian-Americans should have made up 26 percent of the student body even after accounting for the school’s preferences for the children of alumni and recruited athletes.
-Yet Asian-American representation fell significantly short of that mark.
+However, Harvard’s researchers found that, even after accounting for the school’s preferences for the children of alumni and recruited athletes, Asian-American representation fell significantly short of the expected level.

 During his deposition, Mark Hansen, a former Harvard researcher, was asked, “Do you have any explanation other than intentional discrimination for your conclusions regarding the negative association between Asians and the Harvard admissions process?”
 Hansen responded, “I don’t.”